zerda/skopeo/install.md

 Building in a container is simpler, but more restrictive:

-- It requires the `podman` command and the ability to run Linux containers
+- It requires the `podman` command and the ability to run Linux containers.
 - The created executable is a Linux executable, and depends on dynamic libraries which may only be available only in a container of a similar Linux distribution.